 The duration of the period of suspension depends on you, however, it may not be shorter than 30 days.
 If you state the date of business resumption in your application, your business activity will be resumed on this date, without the need to file any additional forms.
 If you do not state any date of resumption, your business activity will be suspended for an indefinite period, until you decide to start operating again, or to remove it from the register.

 Suspension of business activity and civil law partnership

 If you run your business in the form of a civil law partnership, its suspension will be effective only if all partners suspend their business activity.
 Read about how to suspend a civil law partnership.

 At any time

-Where you can handle the matter
+Where you can complete this procedure

 The application to suspend business activity may be submitted to CEIDG online, by clicking on the "complete online" button.

 However, if you wish to complete the procedure in person, visit any city/town or commune (gmina) office.
 At an office you can sign an electronic application which you have filled in on the CEIDG website, or you can submit the application on paper.
 In order to find the office closest to you, enter your city/town/village.